Employment Type: Non Exempt

 Individuals who are eligible for a Training and Development assignment may also be considered for this position(s).
 Individuals must specify on their application that they are applying for a Training and Development assignment.

-Please note: Main communication for this position will be through email.
-Please ensure you have a valid email address on your application.
+Note: Main communication for this position will be through email.
+Please ensure to have a valid email address on your application.
 It is the applicant's responsibility to check their email inbox, to include junk emails, for any correspondences regarding their application status.

 You will find additional information about the job in the Duty Statement.